-As of November 2017, the NIDCD supports 22 active research projects on accessible and affordable hearing health care (AAHHC).
-This research covers a wide range of topics, including:
+As of January 2023, the NIDCD supports 20 active research projects on accessible and affordable hearing health care (AAHHC).
+This research covers a wide range of topics, examples of which include:

 - Exploring and addressing barriers and incentives for adults seeking hearing health care.